-This grant is intended to support a greater mix and size of housing types in Huron East, and the increased availability of rental housing accommodation.
+This grant is intended to support a greater mix and size of housing types in Huron East, and the increased availability of attainable and affordable housing accommodation.

-5.18.
+5.17.
 Publicly Accessible Private Spaces and Public Art Grant (Financial Incentive-Based Program)